PSLmodels/Tax-Calculator/docs/source/installation.rst

 Installation
 ======================

-The taxcalc package is installable via
+While developing, you can install taxcalc including the most recent local changes via

 .. code-block:: python

 	>>> python setup.py install

-We currently test against Python 2.7 and 3.4.
-You can install the latest conda package via
+For our latest deployed version, we keep the `latest version`_ for Python 2.7 and 3.4 under the ospc channel on binstar.
+To install

 .. code-block:: python